Three puffin

 You will sail beneath towering basalt rock walls with birds flying calmly above your head.
 Photos here will never do as the scenery is simply too mesmerising to capture on camera.
 On most days, you will also sail into deep caves adding to this great sea adventure.

-Boats to the Hestur Cliffs and Caves depart from the harbour Gamlarætt on Streymoy island.
+Boats to the Hestur Cliffs and Caves depart from the harbour Gamlarætt on Streymoy Island.
 You will see the harbour just before you get to the village Kirkjubøur a short 15 minutes ride outside of the capital, Tórshavn, on a first-class road.

 Mykines Island in June

-Puffins in Faroe Islands
+Puffin in Faroe Islands

 When visiting Mykines after a comfortable boat ride, travellers are rewarded with one of the most adorable birds in the Faroe Islands: The Atlantic Puffin.